WillKirkhope/Dormistore-client/README.md

 ## To Run Locally ##

 - Run npm install to install all dependencies
-- Run npm start in the Client folder to start the react app!
+- Run npm start in the storefront folder to start the react app!

 ## Deployed Front-end Link ##